Network-Sec/M_GetModuleHandleA/README.md

 - It's an `introduction` topic - time will tell, if we continue on this way, there are a lot easier, more practical and faster ways to Hacking-success.
 It's a pet project, we love BinEx and LowLevel, since it's no longer that useful in Cybersecurity, we gave it a new home in Evasion
 - As learning & study effort for everyone

-Using `GetModuleHandle()` alongside offensive techniques typically focuses on injecting code or DLLs into the current process or manipulating other processes.
-Below are three ways to leverage `GetModuleHandle()` for offensive purposes within the current process, focusing on stealthy DLL function resolution, lateral code execution, and abuse of loaded modules.

 ## What could you do with this?
 We try to remain critical towards our own work, that doesn't mean our `M_GetModuleHandle()` is useless.
 There's countless offensive techniques, that use the function: